jhaeussler/ir_interpol_pipeline/README.md

 # IR Interpol Pipeline
 A proof of concept project of a Machine Learning Pipeline for generating room impulse responses.
-Also my Master Thesis.
+Also the code that ran the experiments for my Master Thesis.

 A Dataset for testing the code can be downloaded from my Google Drive.
 Just unzip it and place the /data and /pickle dirs into the /ir_interpol_pipeline dir.
 Check the start-scripts for ideas on how to run the different experiments.
 The last line in the scripts runs the actual python program with arguments.
 Also you need a Python Env with:
 <ol>